 How can I apply?

 - You must complete the FAFSA each year you are enrolled (or are planning to enroll) in college.
-Individuals interested in receiving Fast Track for the 2019-20 academic year will need to complete the 2019-20 FAFSA, using tax information from 2017.

 The Missouri Department of Higher Education (MDHE) receives electronic FAFSA records for Missouri residents directly from the federal government.
 The MDHE cannot process your application until you have a FAFSA on file.